Devon7925/slang-native-playground/README.md

 ## Examples

 There are examples of use of the extra features in the `examples` folder.
-These can be run using `cargo run --example`.
-For example `cargo run --example cube_raster`.
+These can be run using `cargo run -p examples --example`.
+For example `cargo run -p examples --example cube_raster`.

 | Name | Description |
 |------|--------|